Blog Post

 Calculating the Rate of Return on a Rental Property

-There are three ways to calculate the ROI of your rental property: basic ROI calculation, cash-on-cash return, and capitalization rate (or cap rate).
+There are three ways to calculate the ROI of your rental properties: basic ROI calculation, cash-on-cash return, and capitalization rate (or cap rate).

 person counting money with calculator

-The amount of money and the method used in paying for the property will play a significant role in which method you should use in effectively getting your returns.
+The amount of money and the method used in paying for the rental properties will play a significant role in which method you should use in effectively getting your returns.

 1. Basic ROI Calculation